Incident Handling

 If it is an information security incident Report Security Incident if not done already.
 If unsure whether it classifies as a security incident ask CISO or people from ISM Governance Role.

-If incident takes longer than 2h inform Account Management
+If incident takes longer than 2h or has occurred for the third time in 48h inform Account Management

 If it is a big incident, multiple services are down for long time (for example a complete outage of a cloud site) then the Business Continuity Plan must be triggered.